 Scam 1: Phishing emails – A problem with your account

 This is the most common type of PayPal scam used to trick people into clicking on malicious links.
 Fraudsters will send you an email to warn you about a problem on your account.
 Different variations of this may include ‘Your account is about to be suspended’, ‘verify your account’ or ‘suspicious activity has been detected on your account’.
 All are used to illicit an immediate response and the link will either infect your device with malware or it will direct you to a phishing website that has been set up to harvest your details.

 Scam 2: Phishing website

 Once the fraudsters have successfully tricked you into clicking a malicious link, the next stage will be to convince you that you’re on PayPal’s official website.
 A lot of effort will go into making the page seem as credible as possible and it may appear almost indistinguishable from the real thing.
-The criminals will use the same branding, colours and wording that is on the official site, and by replicating all these details, they hope that users will not question the validity of the site.
+The criminals will use the same branding, colours, and wording that is on the official site, and by replicating all these details, they hope that users won’t question the validity of the site.